-effects.
 Nevertheless, married couples who are satisfied with their relationships consistently manifest higher levels of happiness, psychological well-being, and physical health than the unmarried.

 The health benefits of legal marriage are dramatically evident on the occasion of traumatic events, such as the serious illness, physical incapacitation, or death of a partner.
 Experiencing such events is highly stressful.
 The death of a partner, in particular, often has negative consequences for the surviving partner's psychological and physical health.
-The stress encountered in such situations can be somewhat mitigated
+The stress encountered in such situations can be somewhat mitigated by the legal benefits associated with marriage.
+In times of illness, a legal spouse is afforded access to her or his incapacitated partner and can make health decisions for her or him, including decisions involving the continuance or cessation of heroic measures to prolong the partner's life.
+Such capabilities are likely to increase the extent to which

-See W.R.
-Gove et al., Does Marriage Have Positive Effects on the Psychological Well-Being of the Individual?, 24 J. Health & Soc.
-Behav.
-122 (1983); K. Williams, Has the Future of Marriage Arrived?
-A Contemporary Examination of Gender, Marriage, and Psychological Well-Being, 44 J. Health Soc.
+Psychological Well-Being, 44 J. Health Soc.
 Behav.
 470 (2003); J.K.
 Kiecolt-Glaser & T.L.
 Newton, Marriage and Health: His and Hers, 127 Psychol.
 Bull.
 472 (2001).